akeneo/pim-community-dev/components/supplier-portal-retailer/docs/code-review-checklist.md

 ## Complexity

-- Is the code not more complicated than necessary?
+- Isn't the code more complicated than necessary?
 - Are there no premature optimizations for a potential future need?

 ## Tests